THE MOVE TO CHELTENHAM FROM FUNCHAL MADEIRA

 All the hunting men in Gloucestershire know his poems.
 And all the hunting men in Australia seem to know them, too; and a great many of the townsmen and the “station people,” and the men who bring out their nags to the little country race meetings, and the cracks who ride the favourites at the big steeplechases, and the lean bronzed countrymen from the far “out-back,” and the sturdy settlers, with their sunburnt wives and barelegged active children, who wrest a difficult living from their primitive “bush” runs; and lonely drovers and “jackaroos”; an sheep-shearers, in their noisy camps; and the literary folk, who get a vicarious thrill of the open air and the free bush life through reading the poems; and many and many a settler in South Australia and Victoria whose parents “knew Gordon” in the old days- they all know the poems, and they all know something of his life too.
 For Gordon was the picturesque sort of a character about whom legends and adventures gather- the strong, active man about whom all the world chatters.

-Adam Lindsay Gordon was born at Fayal, in the Azores, on October 19, 1833 .
-He was not taken to Cheltenham, that haven of sport, where he picked up such a taste for steeplechasing, till seven years later.
+It is now thought that Adam Lindsay Gordon was born at Charlton Kings, near Cheltenham England , on October 19, 1833, and not in The Azores, but after the birth and baptism, mother and child then returned to The Azores.
+Gordon was then not taken back to Cheltenham, that haven of sport, where he picked up such a taste for steeplechasing, till seven years later.

 His parents were first cousins, both scions of the great house of Gordon that has produced so many brilliant and erratic personages.
 Far back in Scottish history the ballads tell of the prowess of the “Gay Gordons.”
 Young Lochinvar was one of them, and the heroic Lord Peterborough.
 In the Stuart period there was a Gordon who, when captured and led to the scaffold, declared:- “You may take my head from my shoulders but not my heart from my king!”
 Another branch of the family produced George Gordon, Lord Byron-on whose melodramatic figure his distant cousin, Lindsay Gordon, certainly modelled himself.